|About|

 Hello Everyone!
 My name is Oscar L. Olvera Astivia.

-I’m an assistant professor in Measurement & Statistics in the College of Education, University of Washington.
+I’m an associate professor in Measurement & Statistics in the College of Education, University of Washington.

 Back in the day I was also a post-doctoral research fellow in the School of Population and Public Health (in UBC) and was the lead data analyst of the Parent & Child Early Coaching Project (PACE)